dangbert/AI/README.md

 # Graph Search

 ### PURPOSE:
-To search a directional graph for a target node.
+To search a directional graph for a target node using Breadth First Search (BFS), Depth First Search (DFS), or Uniform Cost Search (UCS)

 ### HOW IT WORKS:
 The general purpose decision tree is implemented as a package in the DecisionTree folder.